by EBRAHIM MOOSA for ISLAMiCommentary on DECEMBER 8, 2012:

 Egypt must succeed in its transition.
 If not, the future looks ominous not only for ordinary Egyptians but also for Syrians, Palestinians and Iranians who are suffocating under authoritarian rule.

 Morsi has one last chance: he should take any Hail Mary pass thrown at him.

-Ebrahim Moosa is Professor of Religion and Islamic studies in the Department of Religion, and senior fellow at the Kenan Institute for Ethics at Duke University. (email@example.com)
+Ebrahim Moosa is Professor of Religion and Islamic studies in the Department of Religion, senior fellow at the Kenan Institute for Ethics at Duke University, and core faculty with the Duke Islamic Studies Center. (email@example.com)